The Feng Shui Adjustment

 Word spread fast.
 Before long, Joanne was receiving enquiries not just about room layouts and mirrors, but about her personal recalibration services.
 Chloe’s high-society friends were abuzz, and soon Joanne found herself ushered into sunlit penthouses, ivy-wrapped manors, and even the occasional discreet ambassador’s residence.

-“It’s all about flow,” she’d explain smoothly, walking her clients through the space, repositioning chairs, centering mirrors, and helping her more impetuous clients experience a… spirited recalibration.
+“It’s all about flow,” she’d explain smoothly, walking her clients through the space, repositioning chairs, centring mirrors, and helping her more impetuous clients experience a… spirited recalibration.

 Instead of embarrassment, to be in receipt of Joanne’s “rear chakra recalibrations” became a badge of honour among the city’s society girls.
 One glossy magazine even ran a personal profile:

-Soon, TikTok was filled with gleeful posts: “#AlignmentGlowUp,” “Before & After: Post-Parker Edition,” and even a viral challenge imitating Joanne’s poised spoon technique — complete with designer yoga pants.
-One contrite influencer received record views on her tearful confessional video: “You won't believe how Miss Parker changed my life.”
+Soon, TikTok was filled with gleeful posts: hashtag “AlignmentGlowUp,” “Before & After: Post-Parker Edition,” and even a viral challenge replicating Joanne’s signature spoon technique — always in designer yoga pants, always accompanied by heartfelt squeals.
+One contrite influencer racked up millions of views with a tearful confession: “You won’t believe how Miss Parker changed my life.”

 Joanne, for her part, remained composed.
-She still spoke of chi, wood elements, and the magic of balance — but beneath it all, she knew the truth: sometimes, the most stubborn negative energy wasn’t in the room, but in its occupants.
+She still spoke of chi, wood elements, and the magic of balance — but beneath it all, she knew the truth.
+Sometimes, the most stubborn negative energy wasn’t in the room, but in its occupant.
 And as it turned out, high society had an unexpected appetite for a consultant who knew precisely how to handle both.